timeplus-io/docs/docs/eventtime.md

 Streams are where data live and each data contains an event time.
 Timeplus takes this attribute as one important identity of event.

 Event time is used to identify when the event is generated, like a birthday to a human being.
-It can be the exact timestamp when the order is placed, when the user logins a system, when an error occurss, or when a IoT device reports its status.
+It can be the exact timestamp when the order is placed, when the user logins a system, when an error occurs, or when a IoT device reports its status.
 If no suitable timestamp attribute in the event, Timeplus will generate the event time based on the data ingestion time.

 Usually the event time is in `DateTime` type with second precision or in `DateTime64` type with millisecond precision.